svikashk/agile/agile/scrum-sprint-review-meeting.md

 ---
 layout: default
 title: What is Sprint Review Meeting?
-Best Practices Included
+How to run Sprint Review Meeting?
 page_title: Sprint Review
 has_children: false
 parent: What is Scrum?
 Includes best practices | Agile Library
 parent_page_title: Scrum
 nav_order: 9
-description: Learn the different types of Scrum Meetings and how to run them with best practices.
-Includes for sprint planning, daily scrum meeting, sprint review, and retrospective.
+description: A sprint review meeting is an informal gathering to showcase what was achieved during the Sprint.
+Learn about sprint review meeting and the best practices to run it.
 permalink: scrum/sprint-review/
 author: Vikash Koushik
 date: December 12, 2018
 publisher: Zepel
 ---

-## Sprint Review
+## Sprint Review Meeting
 {: .fs-9 .no_toc }

 ---